OpenMW/openmw/docs/source/reference/modding/settings/windows.rst

 but the settings will be overwritten if a window is moved.

 .. note::
-	To scale the windows, making the widgets proportionally larger, see the scaling factor setting instead.
+	To scale the windows, making the widgets proportionally larger, see the scaling factor setting in the GUI section instead.

 :Type:		boolean
 :Range:		True/False